Arturia Microfreak ► 130 custom sounds

 Now this is really freaky.
 I’m not like Eddie Murphy; I don’t have germophobia and I don’t wash my hands 100 times per day, but I’d rather not lick my fingers;) I’d rather go to the bathroom and fix my finger there.
 Anyways, both scenarios are something I have never thought of (or done) during my sound design sessions.
 The MF got me wondering about the hydration level of my body and the dryness of my skin.
 Again, the venomous ant makes you change your ways and think outside the box.

-One more word, this time from my friend: “I’m not sure how well it can stand up to the road.
+One more word about the quality, this time from my friend: “I’m not sure how well it can stand up to the road.
 Ours broke a week before we had a show.
 My bandmate had to go out and buy another one.
 We’re just gonna keep two Microfreaks from now on, one as a backup.
 I came to realize the price of the Microfreak is actually two Microfreaks – if you really want to have a reliable machine for the road you gotta have two of them.
 That’s the major downside.”

 THE SOUND